nzoschke/ferret/Readme.md

   Target App          ferret-convergence
 ```

-The Control App process logs are drained to l2met, where service availability
+The Control App test process logs are drained to l2met, where service availability and service time can be calculated and visualized via Librato
-and service time can be calculated and visualized via Librato Metrics.
+Metrics.

 ## Setup